 What We Like: Noir understands the assignment, aim for a diverse modern-inspired menu, and stick to classic French dishes.
 Noir is the perfect choice if you’re looking for a French bistro that walks the line between modern and traditional.

 2. Bar Margaux

-For those who like eating a little later in the evening, Bar Margaux is the perfect late night bar and brasserie serving up cocktails, wine and French comfort food until the wee hours of the morning.
+For those who like eating a little later in the evening, Bar Margaux is the perfect late-night bar and brasserie serving up cocktails, wine and French comfort food until the wee hours of the morning.
 Here you’ll find your French bistro classics like braised meats, baked fish, pomme frites, tartare, escargot and more.
-Pair with a drink from the extensive list of French wines, champagnes, cocktails and spirits.
+Pair with a drink from the extensive wine list of French wines, champagnes, cocktails and spirits.

 Address: Basement/111 Lonsdale St, Melbourne VIC 3000